bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 ### 1. Setup the Raspberry Pi

-Required equipment for my setup is as follows:
+Required equipment for this setup is as follows:

 - Raspberry Pi Zero W (\$10)
 - 16GB Micro SD Card, Class 10 (\$8)
 - Micro-USB Power Supply, 5V 2.5A (\$5)
 - [Pi Zero Case](https://flirc.tv/more/flirc-raspberry-pi-zero-case) (\$5--\$15)

 I set up my Pi Zero in "headless" mode, so there was no need for plugging in keyboards or displays.
 I installed the latest Raspbian Lite image since I'd only be accessing the Pi-hole via SSH or the web-based admin dashboard.
-For more details, see my [Headless Raspberry Pi Zero W Setup]({% post_url 2020-05-20-raspberry-pi-zero-w-setup %}) article.
+For more details, see the [Headless Raspberry Pi Zero W Setup]({% post_url 2020-05-20-raspberry-pi-zero-w-setup %}) article.

 After I had the Pi Zero up and running, I used the `raspi-config` tool to change the the hostname from `raspberrypi` to `pi-hole` to differentiate it from other Raspberry Pi devices on the network.